motion/orbit/notes/next-nate.md

 ---

-google sheets:

-this is a huge use case, and should be in the demo.

-sheets to form to database would be huge.

----

-gloss:

-1. Make it so the second param of gloss takes props:

-const X = gloss(Stack, { direction: 'horizontal' })

-gloss would have to split it out

-2. Make gloss extract the gloss() styles into css

-3. Add an `is={}` property, can be `is="Name"` or `is={Component}`, doesnt replace tagname its more for describing.

----

-The plan from jun for Sep:

-"Have everything ready for beta"

-- Improved demo flow x2 (apps, bugs, etc)
-- Build to production

-they have conflicting sub-contraints in cases, resolved to (in order of importance):

 - [beta/demo] runthrough + bugfix over and over
-  - no rebuild all node apps
-  - show a window immediately on startup that shows status of builds
   - fix sorting apps
   - handle deleting apps, adding apps better
   - test errors/error recovery